Wunderlandmedia/fluentforms-date-restrict/README.md

 Global Date Blocker enhances your Fluent Forms by allowing administrators to globally disable specific dates and enabling dynamic date range selections (like check-in/check-out) with intelligent restrictions.

+## Background & Motivation

+This plugin was born from a real client need: **globally restricting certain dates like holidays** across booking forms.
+Initially, I was implementing this functionality directly in the Fluent Forms datepicker field, but this approach wasn't viable for scalable, maintainable solutions.

+The client needed a way to easily mark holidays and other unavailable dates that would automatically be respected across their booking system.
+Rather than modifying each form individually or hardcoding restrictions, this plugin provides a centralized solution that works seamlessly with Fluent Forms.

 ## Overview

 Managing availability for bookings, appointments, or any date-sensitive form can be challenging.
 This plugin simplifies the process by providing: